 - Consider a donation.
 Our watershed councils and many local nonprofits are actively working to control invasive weeds.
 These organizations have been hard hit by the economic impacts of the coronavirus.
 They rely upon grants and donations to support their efforts.
 Learn more about local organizations working to control invasive weeds and consider donating your time or resources.

 - Start a garden.
 Replace your invasive landscape plants with native alternatives.
 Our partners at the Backyard Habitat Certification Program have resources available to help you manage your home landscape for invasive weeds, and plant hardy native plants to benefit wildlife in our area.

 - Pledge to give invasive weeds the brush off!
 One of the primary ways that invasive weeds spread is through dirty boots and equipment.
-Join others in pledging to clean boots, shoes, and tires after recreating in an area.
+Join others in pledging to clean boots, shoes, and tires before and after recreating in an area.

 - Spread awareness.
 Tell your friends, family, neighbors, and others about invasive weeds.
 Pick at least three people to talk to this week to raise awareness about invasive weeds.
 Encourage them to get involved with Oregon Invasive Weed Awareness Week in their own way!

 Enjoy Oregon (and National) Invasive Weed Awareness Week and thanks for helping to spread the word and not the weeds!